1990 Lithuanian Supreme Soviet election: Background

 The Eleventh Supreme Soviet of the Lithuanian SSR was elected on 24 February 1985.
 It acted as rubber stamp legislature up until the summer of 1988.
-By the summer of that same year Reform Movement was founded and gained support Lithuania SSR-wide.
-Along side this, General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev announced slogan of Demokratizatsiya, which intended to make Soviet institutions more democratic.
+By the summer of that same year Reform Movement was founded and gained support Lithuanian SSR-wide.
+Along side this, General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev announced the slogan of Demokratizatsiya, which intended to make Soviet institutions more democratic.
 It proposed candidacy of more than one person to single seat in soviets of various levels in the elections.

-On 15 January 1989, first free elections took place for two vacant deputies' seats in Šiauliai.
+On 15 January 1989 the first free elections took place for two vacant deputies' seats in Šiauliai.
 One of them has been won by Sąjūdis supported independent candidate Zigmas Vaišvila.

-On 26 March 1989, elections took place for 42 seats in the Congress of People's Deputies.
+On 26 March 1989 elections took place for 42 seats in the Congress of People's Deputies.
 Despite the Easter Sunday celebrations and boycott by dissident organizations such as the Lithuanian Liberty League, the turnout reached 82.5%.
 The results were a sweeping victory to Sąjūdis: 36 out of its 39 candidates won against the Communist Party of Lithuania (CPL) (some of these candidates were CPL members themselves).
-The communists won only 6 seats; two of them were uncontested as Sąjūdis withdrew its candidates in favor of Algirdas Brazauskas and Vladimiras Beriozovas.
+The communists won only 6 seats; two of them were uncontested, as Sąjūdis withdrew its candidates in favor of Algirdas Brazauskas and Vladimiras Beriozovas.
 CPL, shaken by the defeat, was losing authority and membership.
 To save the party, its leader Brazauskas moved closer to the pro-independence movements.
 By the summer of 1989, the party supported calls for "sovereignty" and cooperated with Sąjūdis.